-A comprehensive analysis of the Enigma Variations performed over a five-year period uncovered forty-five ciphers.
+A comprehensive analysis of the Enigma Variations performed over a five-year period uncovered forty-six ciphers.
 One of the more basic among them is the Letter Cluster Cipher.
 The riddle is posed by three asterisks that ostensibly signify the initials for a secret friend portrayed in Variation XIII.
 What are those missing letters?
 A closer look reveals that question is literally framed by the answer.
 Consider the initials and subtitle for the movements immediately before and after XIII.

 After carefully scrutinizing the first letters of the initials for XII and XIV and its subtitle, it becomes apparent Elgar envelops the asterisks of XIII with the letters E.F.B.
 The E and F appear in the E.D.U. and Finale from Variation XIV, and the B from B.G.N. of Variation XII.
 Why are these letters important?
 Because they are the initials for Ein feste Burg, the covert Principal Theme of the Enigma Variations.
 It is astonishing that such a basic and transparent cipher had not been spotted sooner.
 Elgar literally surrounds the question with the answer, proving yet again that the easiest way to conceal something is in plain sight.